-During normal autopilot operation in any mode you can make temporary adjustments to:

-- response level - rudder gain
+During normal autopilot operation in any mode you can make temporary adjustments to the response level and rudder gain

 Note: You will lose these temporary changes to response level and rudder gain whenever the system is powered off then on again.
-You can make permanent adjustments in Dealer setup (see page 108).
+You can make permanent adjustments in Dealer setup (see page 94).